mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * Axway Edge Gateway Agents:

     * Discovery Agent only discovers APIs having PassThrough, API Key and Oauth security.
     * Discovery Agent cannot expose discovered APIs in multiple teams, so the organization structure on API Manager is lost in Central.
-As a result, the API provider must create the team in AMPLIFY Platform and share the API within appropriate teams.
+As a result, the API provider must create the team in Amplify Platform and share the API within appropriate teams.
-    * Discovery Agent cannot detect that an API has been renamed.
-Consequently, you will see both the old API and the new API on AMPLIFY Central.
-    * Discovery Agent does not handle frontend API deletion.
-Consequently, the Unified Catalog API is out of sync.
+    * Currently when an API is renamed on the gateway the discovery agent is not able to recognize the API name change.
+This results in the API showing in Amplify Central with dual entries of both the originally discovered name and the newly changed name.
     * Traceability Agent is not working in an externally managed topology deployment.

 * AWS Gateway agents: